pabl6CH/clon-pseudoChannel/README.md

 # PseudoChannel.py - Your Home-Brewed TV Channels
+Update 7/4/2018 - Minor changes made to the updating process
+- Your daily_schedules will now be preserved across global updates, so if you update mid-day you won't lose the set of shows you were watching
+- Selective updating is now available through the use of -um, -utv, and -uc flags.
+Any amount of these can be called from PseudoChannel.py OR Global_DatabaseUpdate.py.
+This will only update your movies, tv, or commercial libraries respectively.

 Update 06/30/2018 - At last, some more updates to this great program!
 Listed below are some of the fixes:
 - Channel naming is now flexible, feel free to use as many as you want!